I’m so fed up with lawyers investing thousands and thousands of dollars in websites that simply suck.

 I’ll say that again…

 The only purpose of your site is to build relationships with prospects so they are educated and then will schedule an initial exploratory meeting with you.
-(This is where you learn how to handle this initial exploratory meeting the right way so you engage more clients and collect a check just about every time.)

 When you’re designing your site, know that there will be two types of people visiting your site, those who have been referred to it (coming to check you out) & those who are actively seeking an attorney online (shopping around).